amritdeveloper/bela/README.md

 # Turborepo Tailwind CSS starter

-This is an official starter Turborepo.
+This is an Custom turbo repo used nest and nest js

 ## Using this example